pyodide/pyodide-blog/content/posts/rust.md

 class="pkg">parking_lot</code> v0.12 does not use <code
 class="pkg">instant</code> anymore.
 Unfortunately, PyO3 v0.15 has a version pin
 on <code class="pkg">parking_lot</code> v0.11 and PyO3 v0.16 dropped support for
-Python 3.6 which Cryptography still supports so Cryptography pins PyO3 to v0.15 and depends on <code class="pkg">instant</code> so we need the patch.
+Python 3.6 which Cryptography still supports.
+So Cryptography pins PyO3 to v0.15 and depends on <code class="pkg">instant</code> and we need a patch.

 ## `lib.rmeta` and `--whole-archive`